philipelisha/bonobos/README.md

 I chose to go with React/Redux.
 Since your site is also built on those technologies.
 The build system is what comes with react-scripts.
-The components are stateless and only call actions to update state which then filters down.
+The components are stateless and only call actions to update state which then filters down to the components.
 All of the state is in one object and managed by the reducer.

 ### Improvements

 - I would go through and name functions and variables differently to make it easier to read and understand.
+- I would restructure the state slightly to make it easier to read.
+- I would rewrite the reducer to be more modular and simpler.
-- I would also add the feature that's on the zoom app on Bonobos.com where it first sets the Y value to 0 and then the X value a few miliseconds later when zooming out.
+- I would add the feature that's on the zoom app on Bonobos.com when zooming out where it first sets the Y value to 0 and then the X value to 0 a few miliseconds later.
-- I would also like it better if the app zoomed in to where you click rather than the center of the image.
+- I would make the app zoom in to where you click rather than the center of the image.
-- Rewrite the reducer to be more modular and simpler.